-3.55 Remediation shall mean the act of implementing, operating and maintaining a Remedy or Remedial Action.
+- 3.64 Remedial Decision Letter shall mean a formal, written communication from the department that approves a site investigation, identifies the preferred remedial alternative and authorizes the development of a remedial action work plan in order to achieve the objectives of environmental clean-up. - 3.65 Remediation shall mean the act of implementing, operating and maintaining a Remedy or Remedial Action. - 3.66 Remediation Regulations shall mean the Rules and Regulations for the Investigation and Remediation of Hazardous Material Releases. - 3.67 Remedy or Remedial Action shall mean those actions taken to rectify the effects of a Release of Hazardous Material, so that it does not cause a significant risk to present or future public health or welfare, or the environment. - 3.68 Residential Activity shall mean any activity related to a (1) residence or dwelling, including but not limited to a house, apartment, or condominium, or (2) school, day care center, playground, or Recreational Facility for Public Use. - 3.69 Residential Direct Exposure Criteria shall mean the concentrations identified in the Residential column of Table 1 of Rule 8.02.B (Method 1 Soil Objectives) or any other Residential Direct Exposure Criteria approved by the Director pursuant to Rule 8.02.C (Method 2 Soil Objectives) or Rule 8.04 (Method 3 Remedial Objectives) of the Remediation Regulations. - 3.70 Responsible Party (Parties) shall mean - I. Any or all of the following Persons: - A. The Owner or Operator of a Vessel, Transport Vehicle, or a Contaminated-Site at which there is a known or suspected Release; - B. Any Person who, at the time of storage or disposal of any Hazardous Material, owned or operated a Contaminated-Site at which there is a known or suspected Release;

-- 3.56 Remediation Regulations shall mean the Rules and Regulations for the Investigation and Remediation of Hazardous Material Releases. - 3.57 Remedy or Remedial Action shall mean those actions taken to rectify the effects of a Release of Hazardous Material, so that it does not cause a significant risk to present or future public health or welfare, or the environment. - 3.58 Residential Activity shall mean any activity related to a (1) residence or dwelling, including but not limited to a house, apartment, or condominium, or (2) school, hospital, day care center, playground, or unrestricted outdoor recreational area. - 3.59 Residential Direct Exposure Criteria shall mean the concentrations identified in the Residential column of Table 1 of Rule 8.02.B (Method 1 Soil Objectives) or any other Residential Direct Exposure Criteria approved by the Director pursuant to Rule 8.02.C (Method 2 Soil Objectives) or Rule 8.04 (Method 3 Remedial Objectives) of the Remediation Regulations. - 3.60 Responsible Party shall mean any or all of the following Persons: - A. The Owner or Operator of a Vessel, Transport Vehicle, or a Contaminated-Site at which there is a known or suspected Release; - B. Any Person who, at the time of storage or disposal of any Hazardous Material, owned or operated a Contaminated-Site at which there is a known or suspected Release; - C. Any Person who, by contract, agreement, or otherwise, directly or indirectly, arranged for the disposal of Hazardous Material at a Contaminated-Site at which there has been a known or suspected Release; - D. Any Person who accepts or accepted any Hazardous Materials for transport to disposal or treatment facilities or Contaminated-Sites selected by such Person and from which location there is a Release or a threatened Release of Hazardous Materials which causes the incurrence of response costs; - E. Any Person who otherwise caused or is legally responsible for a Release of Hazardous Materials from a Vessel, Transport Vehicle or operation at a Contaminated-Site; and - F. The Person or legal entity controlling a Contaminated-Site, Transport Vehicle, Vessel or activity that contains or led to a known or suspected Release.
+- C. Any Person who, by contract, agreement, or otherwise, directly or indirectly, arranged for the disposal of Hazardous Material at a Contaminated-Site at which there has been a known or suspected Release; - D. Any Person who accepts or accepted any Hazardous Materials for transport to disposal or treatment facilities or Contaminated-Sites selected by such Person and from which location there is a Release or a threatened Release of Hazardous Materials which causes the incurrence of response costs; - E. Any Person who otherwise caused or is legally responsible for a Release of Hazardous Materials from a Vessel, Transport Vehicle or operation at a Contaminated-Site; and - F. The Person or legal entity controlling a Contaminated-Site, Transport Vehicle, Vessel or activity that contains or led to a known or suspected Release.